Government building

 2. Should additional information related to the maintenance and preservation of infrastructure assets be presented in financial statements and, if so, what information and what method of communication should be used to provide that information?

-Current developments: At the January 2024 meeting, the Board considered additional potential note disclosures related to infrastructure assets for user outreach as to essentiality.
-At the March 2024 meeting, the Board considered required supplementary information to be presented related to infrastructure assets.
+Current developments: At the May 2024 meeting, the Board reviewed a draft standards section without chapters on note disclosures and required supplementary information.
+At the July 2025 meeting, the Board considered feedback from additional user outreach on note disclosures related to infrastructure assets.
+At the August 2024 meeting, the Board reviewed a preballot draft of Preliminary views.
 The work plan on this project extends well into 2027.

 Comprehensive projects